Draradech/MemorrhaInvert/README.md

 - The result should look like this: ![Install](https://github.com/Draradech/MemorrhaInvert/raw/main/install.jpg)

 ## Configuration
 - Your mouse look should be inverted without further configuration.
+- The in-game mouse sensitivity slider is no longer functional when this plugin is installed.
-If you want to adjust sensitivity, press F1 anywhere in-game.
+- If you want to adjust sensitivity, press F1 anywhere in-game.
 A configuration interface will pop up.
 Change values as needed.
 Note: For inverted mouse look, the Y sensitivity should be negative.